RahulGuptaNitro/rahulguptanitro.github.io/about/index.md

-## About
+## Bit About Me

 Hi!
-I am Rahul pursuing Bachelor of technology in Computer Science and Engineering from University of Lucknow.
+I am Rahul Kumar Gupta pursuing Bachelor of Technology in Computer Science and Engineering from University of Lucknow.

+I love programming.
+It makes me happy and I am always ready to code and learn new things introduced to this huge Virtual World of Computer Science.
+In my Eighth Standard when I was learning C++ as a part of curriculam and made a simple calculator program, I was very much astonished as well as furious about the computer that it can do anything following commands.
+From then, Computer is as a special part in my life.

-**star** .
+**Rahul** .